Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

+In the multi-copy case, the negative offset of the triggered complexes can be canceled by positive offset elsewhere, resulting in zero total offset, so the argument is not as simple.
+We will show that polymers providing net positive offset have a size which grows along with the offset.
+The large size of these polymers then implies a barrier.

+First, we provide an easy way to count how many complexes are in a configuration of a cycle.
+Note that since there is at least one unstarred binding site for each starred site, the starred sites \emph{must} be bound in a saturated configuration.
+So we call the starred sites \emph{limiting}.
+We can use this fact to argue about the number of separate polymers in saturated configurations.
+Since the starred binding sites are limiting and $\conf1$ is saturated, each bottom monomer must be bound to at least one top monomer, so we can count $S(\conf1)$ by counting the number of top monomers in separate polymers.
+This leads to: \begin{observation} Given a $(z,c)$-translator cycle with $k$ instances of top monomers, in a saturated configuration $\conf1$, if there is a polymer with $m$ top monomers, then $S(\conf1) \leq k-m+1$. \end{observation}

-Note that if the cascade has $\fuelcount = \strandlength^2$, then the uncatalyzed paths described above have height $\Omega(\strandlength)$.
-Are there other paths with smaller heights (that is, is the energy barrier $\Omega(\strandlength)$ in that case)?
-We prove that indeed the energy barrier is $\Omega(\strandlength)$.
-We fix $z = n$ and $c = n^2$ for the remainder of the section.
-First, we restrict the configurations and paths we must consider by describing a \emph{normal form} for polymers. \begin{definition} Given a configuration of an $(n, n^2)$-translator cycle, a polymer is \emph{normal form} if its number of top monomers is equal to its number of bottom monomers.
+Now we restrict the configurations and paths we must consider by describing a \emph{normal form} for polymers. \begin{definition} Given a configuration of an $(n, n^2)$-translator cycle, a polymer is \emph{normal form} if its number of top monomers is equal to its number of bottom monomers.
 A configuration is normal form if every polymer is normal form.
 A path is normal form if every configuration is normal form. \end{definition}

 Normal form paths are more restricted than arbitrary paths, and will be easier to reason about.
-To motivate them, we show that saturated paths from $\gamma_I$ to $\gamma_T$ which are not normal form must have a large height via a large polymer in some configuration.
+To motivate them, we show that saturated paths from $\gamma_I$ to $\gamma_T$ that are not normal form must have a large height via a large polymer in some configuration, and so low height paths (if they existed) would be normal form.

 The following lemma is a technical fact used in proofs of Lemmas~\ref{clm:translator_u<s} and~\ref{lem:perfect_matching}.
-It gives properties for polymers in saturated configurations with $x$ bottom monomers with $n$ domains each, and $y$ top monomers with $(n+1)$ domains each, with $x > y$.
+It gives properties for polymers in saturated configurations with $x$ bottom monomers with $n$ binding sites each, and $y$ top monomers with $(n+1)$ sites each, with $x > y$.
 This will help us restrict to normal form polymers, which have $x = y$.

 \begin{lem} Assume $x, y, n \in \mathbb{N}$, $y(n+1) \geq xn$, and $x > y$.
 Then $y \geq n$ and $x \geq n+1$. \end{lem} \begin{proof} If $x > y$, then $x \geq y+1$, so $y(n+1) \geq xn \geq (y+1)n$.
 So $yn + y \geq yn + n$.
 So $y \geq n$.
 Since $x > y$, $x \geq n+1$. \qedhere \end{proof} The next lemma shows the saturated configurations which are not normal form must have a large (size $\Omega(n)$) polymer. \begin{lem} If a saturated configuration is not normal form, then some polymer has at least $n$ top monomers. \end{lem}